shoganhennessy/Econ_text_data/Blog_post_exploration/1_NBER_working_papers.md

 Publishing is a main goal of academic economists, but rarely is it as simple as write the paper then publish.
-Projects can take years and often transform over the work, data analysis and dissemination of results.
+Projects can take years and often transform over work, data analysis and dissemination of results.
 An important part of gauging the impact of research in progress is releasing a working paper.
 The National Bureau of Economic Research (NBER) hosts a heavily circulated [series](https://www.nber.org/papers) for its affiliates to register working papers, and the series includes pre-published versions of some very famous research papers and some